Malak-Mansour/ReproducingFoundationalResult/README.md

 # Code for remaining trials
 We now want to start running the 60 trials from the first environment.
 We will start with 20 trials corresponding to the 1460 Bytes MSS case, then do 4312 and 536 Bytes cases after.
+Remember to disable TCP timestamps option for the cases of 1460 and 4312 B MSS, and increase mtu for the 4312 B case.

 For each trial, do the following.
 Change the parameters in **bold** (or surrounded by 2 asterisks '** **') depending on each trial's settings.